-During the year 2023, the company extended credit amounted to Baht 2,709.62 million or Baht 225.80 million averaged on a monthly basis.
-As at 31 December 2023, total liabilities stood at Baht 2,939.69 million, shareholders' equity Baht 1,892.40 million, debt to equity ratio of 1.63, increased from prior year of 1.37.
-For the year 2024, credit target shall be Baht 200-250 million per month, for business growth corresponding with the economic environment, and company's current liquidity position.
-The target is greater than the year 2023 by 10.50%.
+During the year 2024, the company extended credit amounted to Baht 2,098.47 million or Baht 174 million averaged on a monthly basis.
+As at 31 December 2024, total liabilities stood at Baht 3,137.62 million, shareholders' equity Baht 1,932.25 million, debt to equity ratio of 1.62, decreased from prior year of 1.66.
+For the year 2025, credit target shall be Baht 216 million per month, for business growth corresponding with the economic environment, and company's current liquidity position.
+The target is greater than the year 2024 by 24.14%.
 The company may be in need of additional borrowings in the future.
-The company has been granted approval from 5 commercial banks to maintain its DE ratio covenant at 3 and 4 (the ratio of liabilities to equity).
+The company has been granted approval from 5 commercial banks to maintain its DE (proportion of debt to equity) ratio covenant at 3 and 4.
 There are still risks of maintaining the ratio not to exceed the 3-4 range or to stringently comply with lending conditions and covenants of all lenders.
-If the company is not able to comply with the lending conditions, creditors may slowdown on credit extension support, and the company may encounter liquidity problem.
+If the company is not able to comply with the lending conditions, creditors may slow down on credit extension support, and the company may encounter liquidity problem.

-Apart from reliance on financial institutions for loan support, the company has policy to seek funding alternatives from other sources appropriate to the business undertaking for example low-cost loan, liquidity support fund, issuance of debenture including planning and cash flow estimate for borrowing to maintain liquidity in relation to hire purchase credit extension, and administration of the shareholders' equity for sound capital fund and profit growth for an appropriate proportion (debt to equity) for financial institution credit extension for the best interest of the company and shareholders as a whole.
+Apart from reliance on financial institutions for loan support, the company has policy to seek funding alternatives from other sources appropriate to the business undertaking for example low-cost loan, liquidity support fund, issuance of debenture or interested inventors including planning and cash flow estimate for borrowing to maintain liquidity in relation to hire purchase credit extension, and administration of the shareholders' equity for sound capital fund and profit growth for an appropriate proportion (debt to equity) for financial institution credit extension for the best interest of the company and shareholders as a whole.